wnchan/tp/docs/UserGuide.md

 #### Expected Output (Failure):
+If an invalid command format is provided,
 * Message: "Invalid command format!

   filterGroup: Filters all groups that belong to the specified tutorial slot (2-digit numbers between 01 and 22) and displays them as a list with index numbers.
   Parameters: SLOT
   Example: filterGroup 01"

+If an invalid slot is provided,
+* Message: "Tutorials should be 2-digit numbers between 01 and 22."

 ### Checking a group : `checkGroup`